The Myth of Rock

 The Myth of Rock is the first full-length album by industrial/hip hop artists Consolidated, released in 1990.
-The album peaked at #24 on the CMJ Radio Top 150 while the album track "Dysfunctional Relationship" posted at #24 on the CMJ Radio Top Cuts.
+The album peaked at No. 24 on the CMJ Radio Top 150 while the album track "Dysfunctional Relationship" posted at No. 24 on the CMJ Radio Top Cuts.

 Reception

 Jason Pettigrew at Alternative Press lauded The Myth of Rock as "a fascinating palette of noises, beats and musique concrete" and noted that, on a political level, the band is intelligent and well informed, but warned that "nobody likes to be bludgeoned... while listening to records."
-Paul Davies from Q Magazine concurred with 'the sound is a bruisingly, hard-hitting and uncompromising as the message".
+Paul Davies from Q concurred with 'the sound is a bruisingly, hard-hitting and uncompromising as the message".